blackravenltd/dojo/Course Introduction.md

 ## Exclusion

-The tutors shall have the ability to summarily terminate the involvement of any student at any time, and course fees in this unhappy event are not refundable.
+The tutors shall have the option to summarily terminate the involvement of any student at any time, and any course fees in this event are not refundable.
 Exclusion is at the sole discretion of the tutors, e.g. unacceptable behaviour, hygiene, disruptive or intimidating behaviour, bullying, harassment of any kind, or for any other reason deemed not to be in the interests of the course or students.

 ## Units